osrf/gazebo_tutorials/introspection/tutorial.md

 ## Walkthrough

-First, let's take a look at the introspectable_plugin:
+First, let's take a look at the `introspectable_plugin`:

 ~~~
 class ModelPush : public WorldPlugin